 Do you sell anthurium seeds?

-We have things going into seed all the time.
+We have plants setting seed all the time.
 Please check with us and we can let you know what we have at any given moment.

 What sort of payments do you accept?